Food Systems 101

 An Introduction to the Politics of Food & Beverage

-Food Systems 101 is Studio ATAO's first full curriculum examining the connection between the systems of food and beverage in the United States explicitly through a social justice lens.
+Food Systems 101 is Studio ATAO's first full curriculum examining the connection between the systems of food & beverage in the United States explicitly through a social justice lens.
 This curriculum offers those working within the food, beverage, and hospitality community an accessible, yet comprehensive, understanding of the inherent politics of the systems that affect them every day.

 While some higher education institutions increasingly cover food systems and their history, the existing resources are traditionally academic, often containing gaps and lacking cultural relevance and accessibility to the majority of individuals working within the system itself.
 Food and beverage education, if/when discussed in school systems, focuses largely on access and ‘healthy eating,’ both of which are important themes but not thoroughly explored within the larger context of social justice.

 We believe that food is inherently political in every way.
 That is, it informs the traditional structures which govern our society and ultimately, how we relate to one another.
 Food and drink have always served as a mechanism for control.
 Thus, when confronting the repercussions of the U.S. food system, it is critical to probe deeper into the power, privilege, and decision-making processes underpinning areas such as: